 We will use an online discussion group on Piazza as well.
 We will enroll you.
 The link is on the course web page.
 The intent is to have multiple venues for discussion with different styles so that all students feel comfortable participating.
 If you have a question, answer, or comment, please put it forward.
+If you're too scared, you can put it forward anonymously on Piazza.
 We will try our best to answer.

-Labs will be done using GitHub Classroom.
-One goal here is to make it straightforward for us to see the current state of your lab work, so that we do not have to spend a lot of time reconstructing setups during office hours, etc. Push early and often!
+Labs will be done using Github Classroom.
+One goal here is to make it straightforward for us to see the current state of your lab work, so that we don't have to spend a lot of time reconstructing setups during office hours, etc. Push early and often!